- If a car is built for racing, it’s best to get adjustable coilovers

 This type of coilover is also known as a double-adjustable coilover because it can be adjusted on the upper end by compressing/extending the springs and changing ride height, but it can also be adjusted using internal shims that control preload.
 This allows drivers to fine-tune their suspension and dial in their ride height to specifications or preferences.

-Why Coilovers Are Usually Less Expensive
+Why Coilovers Are So Expensive?

 Because coilovers are usually less expensive than other types of suspensions, they are also more likely to be compatible with older vehicles, which can have trouble with higher-priced options.